 We leave the rolling into fancy truffles for parties and special occasions.

 My sister and I would make a batch every Friday night and eat out of the pan with a spoon while watching Harry Potter.
 We would make the coconut flavor more often than the chocolate one, because that’s our favorite.
+They are a great recipe to make with kids, specially during the rolling portion.

 Run the spoon or spatula through the middle of the mixture, and it should take about 5 seconds to come back together.

 Cooking time will vary, it should take from 10 to 15 minutes, depending on how many batches you are cooking at once, and how low or high you have the heat going.
+It’s recommended to keep the heat at medium-low, though sometimes when I am impatient I raise the heat, but I’ve had way too much practice with making brigadeiros so I know exactly how to not overcook it.

 Then you can scoop small amounts of brigadeiro and roll between lightly buttered hands, and coat into sprinkles.